Assertions are used in test step to verify that the API invocation response is as expected.

 JSONPath Assertion

-Used to verify that the specified JSONPath evaluates to expected value against the actual (API response) JSON.
+Used for verifying that the specified JSONPath evaluates to expected value against the actual (API response) JSON.

 For JSONPath syntax, please refer to this page.